Nasdanika/server/org.nasdanika.cdo.web/doc/cdo.web.md

 Choice between JavaScript API and route operations depends on the following factors:

 * Can the domain model act as a view model?
 If the view model is very different from the domain model, then it is better to use route operations producing the view model.
+Initial view model can be retrieved from a read (GET) operation.
+Update (PUT, POST, DELETE) operations can take input data, modify the server-side model, and then return an updated view model, possibly invoking the read operation internally.
 * Progress notifications.
 The JavaScript API provides support for progress notifications for long-running operations.
 If this functionality is important, then JavaScript API shall be used.
 If the view model is different from the domain model, then view-model producing operations can be invoked through the JavaScript API.